astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 - **REQ-011**: The system shall allow users to import risk data from CSV with validation to prevent malformed content and CSV injection
 - **REQ-023**: The system shall allow users to export risk data and filtered views as a PDF document
 - **REQ-024**: The system shall allow users to export a privacy incident/checklist report template as PDF (assistive reporting)
+- **REQ-030**: The system shall allow users to export dashboard charts (including maturity charts where enabled) as part of PDF reports
+- **REQ-031**: The system shall allow users to export dashboard charts as PNG images for embedding in external documents

 ### 3.4 Data Management Functions
 - **REQ-014**: The system shall store all user data in browser local storage